Getting Started With the E-2 Investor Application

 • Franchises of all kinds

-You cannot reserve some of the $100,000 investment for operating expenses and/or payroll.
-The entire $100,000 must be fully invested or in the process of being invested at the time of filing the E-2.
+It’s important for you to know that you cannot reserve some of the $100,000 investment for operating expenses and/or payroll.
+The entire $100,000 must be fully invested or in the process of being invested at the time of filing the E-2 application.

 Before we file the case, you must have the premises secured for the business operation.
 For example, if you are starting a smoothie shop franchise, you must identify and have either a lease or at least a letter of intent with a landlord for a suitable space to operate the business you have in mind.